KitchAIv1/statjam/docs/BACKEND_RLS_REALTIME_FIX_INSTRUCTIONS.md

 **HIGH PRIORITY** - This affects core user experience.
 Users expect real-time score updates during live games.

-## 💡 TEMPORARY WORKAROUND
+## 💡 TEMPORARY WORKAROUND - UPDATED

-A 3-second polling fallback has been implemented in the frontend as a temporary measure, but this should be removed once real-time subscriptions are working properly.
+A **smart 2-second polling system** has been implemented in the frontend as a temporary measure:
+- Only polls for live games when tab is visible
+- Provides real-time feel until backend subscriptions work
+- Should be removed once real-time subscriptions are working properly

+**Current Status**: Live viewer now updates automatically every 2 seconds, but we need true real-time subscriptions for optimal performance.

 ---